FabianVH99/pulumi-vco-native/README.md

 This repository is a boilerplate showing how to create a native Pulumi provider.

-## Authoring a Pulumi Native Provider
+## Authoring a Pulumi Native Provide

 This boilerplate creates a working Pulumi-owned provider named `vco`.
 It implements a random number generator that you can [build and test out for yourself](#test-against-the-example) and then replace the Random code with code specific to your provider.